ku-sldg/plih/_intro/3-Monadic-Interpreter.md

    (return (z+x+y))
 ```

 where `x` and `y` are used later than in the original expression.
 If you use named functions this won't work because of the statically scoped nature of Haskell.
-We'll discuss this later, but for now just try to rewrite the last `do` notation using the explicitly named functions and see what happens.
+We'll discuss this later, but for now try to rewrite the last `do` notation using the explicitly named functions and see what happens.

 ## Discussion